Becoming a New Parent

 Health Insurance Coverage of Breast Pump Supplies

 As a HealthSelect of Texas member, breast pumps and certain breast pump supplies are covered under the plan if they are purchased within the duration of breastfeeding, as listed in the HealthSelect of Texas – Master Benefit Plan Document.
 Access the Master Benefit Plan Document and scroll to the section of Preventative Care Services, Breastfeeding Support, Services and Supplies.
+In order for the breast pump to be covered, it should be purchased no sooner than 30 days from the expected delivery date.

 The following breast pump supplies are covered by the plan: